21. Multiple Integrals in Curvilinear Coordinates

 Integral over a Spherical Box

-We now want to integrate over the spherical box: \[ \rho_1 \le \rho \le \rho_2 \qquad \phi_1 \le \phi \le \phi_2 \qquad \theta_1 \le \theta \le \theta_2 \] Using the Riemann Sum definition with \(\Delta V_{ijk}={\rho_i^*}^2\sin\phi_j^*\,\Delta\rho_i\,\Delta\phi_j\,\Delta\theta_k\), the integral is: \[ \iiint\limits_R f(\rho,\phi,\theta)\,dV =\lim_{p\rightarrow\infty} \lim_{q\rightarrow\infty} \lim_{r\rightarrow\infty} \sum_{i=1}^p\sum_{j=1}^q\sum_{k=1}^s f(\rho_i^*,\phi_j^*,\theta_k^*) {\rho_i^*}^2\sin\phi_j^*\,\Delta\rho_i\,\Delta\phi_j\,\Delta\theta_k \] We recognize this as the triple iterated integral: \[ \iiint\limits_R f(\rho,\phi,\theta)\,dV =\int_{\theta_1}^{\theta_2}\int_{\phi_1}^{\phi_2}\int_{\rho_1}^{\rho_2} f(\rho,\phi,\theta)\,\rho^2\sin\phi\,d\rho\,d\phi\,d\theta \] By Fubini's Theorem, there are five other orders of integrations obtained by reordering the differentials and the corresponding limits.
+We now want to integrate over the spherical box: \[ \rho_1 \le \rho \le \rho_2 \qquad \phi_1 \le \phi \le \phi_2 \qquad \theta_1 \le \theta \le \theta_2 \] Using the Riemann Sum definition with \(\Delta V_{ijk}={\rho_i^*}^2\sin\phi_j^*\,\Delta\rho_i\,\Delta\phi_j\,\Delta\theta_k\), the integral is: \[ \iiint\limits_R f(\rho,\phi,\theta)\,dV =\lim_{p\rightarrow\infty} \lim_{q\rightarrow\infty} \lim_{r\rightarrow\infty} \sum_{i=1}^p\sum_{j=1}^q\sum_{k=1}^s f(\rho_i^*,\phi_j^*,\theta_k^*) {\rho_i^*}^2\sin\phi_j^*\,\Delta\rho_i\,\Delta\phi_j\,\Delta\theta_k \] We recognize this as the triple iterated integral: \[ \iiint\limits_R f(\rho,\phi,\theta)\,dV =\int_{\theta_1}^{\theta_2}\int_{\phi_1}^{\phi_2}\int_{\rho_1}^{\rho_2} f(\rho,\phi,\theta)\,\rho^2\sin\phi\,d\rho\,d\phi\,d\theta \] By Fubini's Theorem, there are five other orders of integrations obtained by reordering the limits, sums and differentials.

 Other Integrals in Spherical Coordinates